-Beijing Platform for Action - Critical Areas of Concern Convention on the Elimination of all Discrimination Against Women, CEDAW The 2030 Agenda for Sustainable Development 2 F. Women and the economy G. Women in power and Article 14.
-Governments should undertake to eliminate discrimination against women in rural areas so that they may participate in and benefit from rural development.
-Article 11.
-Women have an equal right to work with men, which includes pay, promotions, training, health and safety.
-Article 16.
-Women have the same Goal 8.
-Promote sustained, inclusive and sustainable economic growth full and productive employment and decent work for all.
-Goal 9.
-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
-Goal 12.
-Ensure sustainable consumption and production patterns. decision-making rights as their husbands in marriage, childcare and family life.
+Beijing Platform for Action - Critical Areas of Concern Convention on the Elimination of all Discrimination against Women, CEDAW The 2030 Agenda for Sustainable Development G. Women in power and decision-making Article 16.
+Women have the same rights as their husbands in marriage, childcare and family life.
+Goal 17.
+Strengthen the means of implementation and revitalize the global partnership for sustainable development.
 Article 7.
 The right of women to vote, to participate in forming and implementing government policies and to join public and political organisations.
 Article 9.
 Equal rights with men to keep and change their nationality and to grant their nationality to their children.
 H. Institutional mechanisms for the advancement of women Article 15.
 Women are to be equal before the law.
 Goal 17.
 Strengthen the means of implementation and revitalize the global partnership for sustainable development.
 I. Human rights of women Article 3.
 Governments shall take all appropriate measures to ensure that women can enjoy basic human rights and fundamental freedoms.
 Article 4.
 Governments can adopt temporary special measures to accelerate equality for women, i.e., affirmative action.
 Article 2.
 Governments shall take concrete steps to eliminate discrimination against women.
 J. Women and the media Article 5.
 Governments shall take appropriate measures to eliminate sexist stereotyping.
-K. Women and the environment Goal 6.
+K. Women and the environment Article 7.
+The right to participate in the formulation of government policy and perform all public functions.
+Goal 6.
 Ensure availability and sustainable management of water and sanitation for all.
+Article 8.
+Ensure women the opportunity to represent their Governments at the international level and participate in the work of international organizations.
 Goal 7.
 Ensure access to affordable, reliable, sustainable and modern energy for all.
 Goal 11.
 Make cities and human settlements inclusive, safe, resilient and sustainable.
 Goal 13.
 Take urgent action to combat climate change and its impacts.
 Goal 14.
 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.
 Goal 15.
-Protect, restore and promote sustainable use of terrestrial ecosystems, sustainable use of terrestrial ecosystems, sustainably manage forests, combat Source: UNFPA State of the World's Population Report 2013 desertification, and halt and reverse land degradation and halt biodiversity loss.
+Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.
+L. The Girl-Child Article 5.
+Modify the social and cultural patterns of conduct of men and women Goal 4.
+Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all. to eliminate prejudices and customary and all other practices based on the idea of the inferiority or the superiority of Goal 3.
+Ensure healthy lives and promote well-being for all at all ages. either of the sexes.
+Goal 6.
+Ensure availability and sustainable management of water and sanitation for all.